mevljas/Databases/Seminar/README.md

 coordinates, population, code of the village owner player

 The alliance table should NOT contain rows with the value aid = 0.
-Replace all in the player table values ​​of aid = 0 with missing value NULL.
-Also correct for all created tables specify primary and foreign keys.
+Replace all in the player table values of aid = 0 with missing value NULL.
+Also correctly specify primary and foreign keys.

-The values ​​of the keys and names of the tribes are: 1 = Romans, 2 = Teutons, 3 = Gauls, 4 = Nature, 5 = Natars, 6
+The values of the keys and names of the tribes are: 1 = Romans, 2 = Teutons, 3 = Gauls, 4 = Nature, 5 = Natars, 6
 = Huns, 7 = Egyptians

 ### When solving tasks from here on out use only tables from the first exercise and to the minimum extent required.
 Using the original x_world table is not allowed!